 |Share of recent homebuyers who were foreign-born||7.0%|

-International students in the United States contributed more than $36.9 billion to the U.S. economy in the 2016-2017 school year and supported more than 450,000 jobs through their tuition payments and day-to-day spending.
+International students in the United States contribute tens of billions of dollars to the U.S. economy every year and support a significant number of U.S. jobs through their tuition payments and day-to-day spending.
 Research has also found that increases in the number of international students at American universities boost innovation and patent creation.
-International students represent a small portion of all students in Oklahoma, but they make a big impact.

-The United States is currently home to an estimated 11.0 million undocumented immigrants, the vast majority of whom have lived in the country for more than five years.
-The presence of so many undocumented immigrants for such a long time presents many legal and political challenges.
-But while politicians continue to debate what to do about illegal immigration without any resolution, millions of undocumented immigrants are actively working across the country, and collectively, these immigrants have a large impact on the U.S. economy.
-This is true in Oklahoma, where undocumented immigrants contribute tens of millions of dollars in taxes each year.
+The presence of the significant number of undocumented immigrants in the United States, the vast majority of whom have lived in the country for more than five years, poses many legal and political challenges.
+But while politicians continue to debate what to do about illegal immigration without any resolution, millions of undocumented immigrants are working across the country, collectively contributing billions to the U.S. economy.

 |Undocumented Household Income||$1.5B|

 DACA-eligible people contribute billions of dollars to the U.S. economy.
 Clawing back the protections afforded to DACA recipients will likely upset local economies, communities, and schools, hurting employers and businesses dependent these young immigrants as workers and customers.

 |Share of DACA Eligible Population in Labor Force that is Employed||91.5%|